 First things first: what sort of documents and papers do you need to open a Dutch bank account?
 Here's what you'll need:

 As an EU student, you'll need valid proof of identity, like a passport or ID.
 A driver's licence is not always accepted.
 Then, you need a proof of address, regardless if it's an apartment or student housing.
 Furthermore, you need your BSN number.
-You can read all about this magic number here.

 Finally, most banks will ask for proof of enrollment or your letter of enrollment at your university or college.